 Inspection fees are used to help pay for the fertilizer and soil conditioner inspection and sampling activities of the Michigan Department of Agriculture & Rural Development (MDARD).
 MDARD routinely inspects manufacturers and distributors of agricultural and specialty (non farm use) fertilizers for compliance with labeling, storage and other requirements that protect consumers and the environment and enable fair competition.
 The MDARD Inspection staff also collects fertilizer samples that are tested for nutrient guarantees on labels.

 The inspection fees assessed to fertilizer and soil conditioner manufacturers and distributors in Michigan are based on the quantity of fertilizer distributed, rather than the number of products in a company's line.
-Twice a year, every licensee must pay the Department an inspection fee.
+Annually, every licensee must pay the Department an inspection fee.
 The fee is levied on each ton of fertilizer manufactured or distributed in this state.
 The inspection fee and statement of fertilizers and soil conditioners manufactured or distributed in Michigan must be reported on forms provided by MDARD.

 In response to popular demand, MDARD is now providing the fertilizer industry with a new Electronic Fertilizer Tonnage Reporting form in Excel spreadsheet format.
 When completed properly, this new form will automatically calculate the total quantity of fertilizers and soil conditioners manufactured and/or distributed by your company in Michigan, as well as the appropriate inspection and water quality fees.